rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 # For non-coders

-This chapter is for you,  wife or husband, friend, father or mother, lover of a developer.
+This chapter is for you,  wife or husband or friend or father or mother or lover of a developer.

-The goal is to understand the idea of coding and how a developer's mind develop its traits.
+The goal is to understand the idea of coding and how a developer's mind forms its traits.

 First, they need to know a computer language.
 Would English or French be similar languages?
 Not really.